arlonproj/arlon/docs/design.md

 definition of *tool types*.
 Consequently, the list of supported bundle types mirrors ArgoCD's supported set of manifest-producing tools.
 Each bundle is defined using a Kubernetes ConfigMap resource in the arlo namespace.
-Additionally, a bundle can embed the data itself ("inline"), or contain a reference to the data ("ref").
+Additionally, a bundle can embed the data itself ("static bundle"), or contain a reference to the data ("dynamic bundle").
 A reference can be a URL, github location, or Helm repo location.
 The current list of supported bundle types is:

 * manifest_inline: a single manifest yaml file embedded in the resource